 - The support of an expansive branch network

-- A bank with a robust digital platform, that will be able to accommodate your company's growth
+- A bank with a robust digital platform that will be able to accommodate your company's growth

 - A bank that possesses a knowledgeable team that knows your industry and can help protect your best interests

-Per the 2018 Farm Bill hemp is, "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3% on a dry weight basis."
+Per the 2018 Farm Bill, hemp is "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3% on a dry weight basis."

 Hemp and marijuana both come from the same species, Cannabis sativa.
-Hemp, however, is defined as a Cannabis plant that contains 0.3% or less THC—where marijuana contains more.
+Hemp, however, is defined as a Cannabis plant that contains 0.3% or less THC—whereas marijuana contains more.
 The federal government has legalized hemp under the 2018 Farm Bill.
 However, marijuana remains illegal at the federal level.